 Dogs have poor control of their body temperature and can suffer potentially fatal heatstroke much easier and faster than humans.
 Obey local regulations on dog control.
 Remember that your dog will be excited by new sights and smells, but away from its normal territory, it could easily get lost.
 Make sure that it carries your telephone number on its name tags.
 When you arrive, find out the location of the local vet, in case of an emergency.

 12. Responsibilities of a Dog Owner

 Dogs are social animals, and your pet should be treated as one of the family members.
-Your dog relies on you for care, to train it from an early age to be trusted, even-tempered, and sociable with human and other dogs.
+Your dog relies on you for care, to train it from an early age to be trusted, even-tempered and sociable with humans and other dogs.

 13. Dog Care- Feeding Your Dog

 A nutritious, well-balanced diet is necessary for your dog all the time for dog care, and you should maintain a regular feeding schedule.
 Many pet dogs also need somewhat life and see mealtime as the highlight of the day.
 Some dogs may even bribe their owners to give them unhealthy treats they should not have or to feed them more often than should eat.

 This combination of facts explains why obesity is a problem in almost one out of three pets.
 Whatever you choose to feed your dog, make sure that it is part of a well-balanced diet, and that it is not given more than the dog’s energy requirements.